 To facilitate the optimization of transmit power, the information symbols of all users are assumed to be statistically independent and are normalized with unit variance, i.e., $\mathbb{E}(|s_i|^2)=1$ and $\mathbb{E}(s_i^{\rm H} s_j)=0, \forall i \ne j$.
 Then, the transmit power constraint at the $i$-th user can be given by

 where $P_{i} > 0$ is the maximum transmit power at the $i$-th user.

-Since all users are served by the entire bandwidth simultaneously, the interference management is an essential issue for the hybrid network composed of both AirFL and NOMA users, especially the interference from inter-type users.
-With the help of the SIC technique, the BS can first decode the signals of strong users in a successive order to remove the interference, and then it is able to obtain the superposed signal of weak users \cite{Liu2017NOMA}.
-To take advantage of this method, all NOMA users are expected to become strong users and all AirFL users are anticipated to be treated as weak users in the hybrid network.
-By doing so, the BS is capable of eliminating the interference from the NOMA users for these AirFL users via SIC decoding before executing global model aggregation.
+Since all users are served by the entire bandwidth simultaneously, interference management is an essential issue for the hybrid network composed of both AirFL and NOMA users, especially the interference from inter-type users.
+Using SIC techniques, the BS can first decode the signals of strong users in a successive order to remove the interference, and then it is able to obtain the superposed signal of weak users \cite{Liu2017NOMA}.
+To take advantage of this technique, all NOMA users are expected to become strong users and all AirFL users are anticipated to be treated as weak users in the hybrid network.
+By doing so, the BS is capable of eliminating the interference from NOMA users for these AirFL users via SIC decoding before executing global model aggregation.

-Sparked by the above innovative idea, the well-designed block diagram of the RIS-aided hybrid network is illustrated in Fig. \ref{block_diagram}.
-From this figure, one can notice that it is highly desired for the AirFL and NOMA hybrid network to flexibly adjust the signal processing order of hybrid users by effectively deploying the RIS to change the multiple-access channel.
-In order to guide the adjustment of the signal processing order (i.e., tuning the AirFL users into weak users), the following constraint should be met by judiciously optimizing the phase shifts at the RIS, i.e.,
+Sparked by the above innovative idea, the block diagram of the RIS-aided hybrid network is illustrated in Fig. \ref{block_diagram}.
+From this figure, one can notice that it is highly desired for the AirFL and NOMA hybrid network to flexibly adjust the signal processing order of hybrid users by effectively deploying the RIS to change multiple-access channels.
+In order to guide the adjustment of SIC decoding order (i.e., tuning the AirFL users into weak users), the following constraint should be met by judiciously optimizing the phase shifts at the RIS, i.e.,

 In this paper, the SIC decoding order only depends on the uplink channel gains of hybrid users, and is assumed to be fixed for simplicity.
 The design of more complicated SIC decoding schemes may further improve the attainable system performance, but this is beyond the scope of this work.
 Note that the RIS in this paper acts as a coordinator to dynamically adjust the channel coefficient between two types of users, which makes the SIC decoding order more flexible.
 Compared with many previous studies that only use RIS to improve the performance of existing networks, the RIS in our proposed universal framework plays a very important role in maintaining the decoding order given in (\ref{state_factor_order}).